-In this book, Douglas Wilson gives theology for technology, work, and mission that helps you be thoughtfully productive in the digital age.
+In this book, Douglas Wilson both considers the theology behind technology, work, and mission and advice on how to be productive—and to think about productivity—in the digital age.

 Douglas Wilson is author of more than one hundred books and has been a pastor for forty years.
 He is also the founder of a K-12 school, a liberal arts college, a denomination, and an international classical education organization.
 Doug blogs prolifically at dougwils.com.
 He has been married to Nancy for more than forty years, and they have three grown children and hordes of grandchildren.